Win CE Integrators Guide

 Previously this had a large footprint mainly due to embedded images (bitmaps).

 All but one of these has been removed from the exe file and the other potentially useful ones are shipped as bmp files in the distributed package.

 In most cases a calibration cross icon is used during the calibration process as seen here.

-In cases where the calibration margin is greater than 5% then only this icon is used and if smaller margins are not required the no further action is needed.
+In cases where the calibration margin is 5% or greater then only this icon is used and if smaller margins are not required the no further action is needed.

-For margins of 5% and less a number of arrow based icons are used such as these in addition to the cross icon above.
+For margins of less than 5% a number of arrow based icons are used such as these in addition to the cross icon above.

 To utilise these icons take the bmp files from the distribution package as listed here:

 and embed in your system image such that these files appear on the target system in the folder